Python-for-geo-people/Lesson-2-Data-types-Lists/Lesson/intro-to-GitHub.md

 **Documentation**

 GitHub repositories are often also used as web pages for different projects.
-Using specific MarkDown
+In GitHub such web pages typically include technical documentation, instructions and examples how to use the codes or software shared on that page. **It is extremely important that you document well your codes and programs that you have done!** GitHub provides a nice platform for doing and sharing such documentation.

+Each repository (and possibly its subfolders) includes a file called `README.md` that by default is the front-page of the given repository in GitHub.
+Those files are written using a specific simple language called [Markdown](https://daringfireball.net/projects/markdown/) that can be used to create nice looking web pages with different formattings, figures, tables and so on.
+Markdown is really easy to use once you have learned the basic syntax of how different textual elements are written.

 **Online tools**

 There are multiple useful tools integrated into GitHub such as possibility to edit the documents or codes directly from the web site.
 What is even better is that Git is always running in background also in the web environment, and all your changes made in the web browser will be saved as commits.
-It is also possible to browse the whole history of a file directly from the GitHub's online interface.
+It is also possible to browse the whole history of a file directly from the GitHub's online interface and track the changes that you have done.

 ##<a name='resources'></a> Resources